MicrosoftDocs/architecture-center/docs/guide/multitenant/service/cosmos-db.md

 ### Manage RUs

-The Azure Cosmos DB pricing model is based on the number of RUs per second that you provision or consume.
+The Azure Cosmos DB pricing model is based on the number of RU/s that you provision or consume.
 Azure Cosmos DB provides several options to provision throughput.
 In a multitenant environment, your selection affects the performance and price of your Azure Cosmos DB resources.

-For tenants that require guaranteed performance and security isolation, we recommend that you isolate tenants by database account, and allocate RUs to the tenant.
-For tenants that have less-stringent requirements, we recommend that you isolate tenants by partition key, so your tenants can share RUs and you can optimize cost per tenant.
+For tenants that require guaranteed performance and security isolation, we recommend that you isolate tenants by database account and allocate RUs to the tenant.
+For tenants that have less-stringent requirements, we recommend that you isolate tenants by partition key.
+Use this model to share RUs among your tenants and optimize the cost per tenant.

 An alternative tenancy model for Azure Cosmos DB involves deploying separate containers for each tenant within a shared database.
 Use Azure Cosmos DB to provision RUs for a database so that all the containers share the RUs.
 If your tenant workloads don't typically overlap, this approach can help reduce your operational costs.
 But this approach is susceptible to the [noisy neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml) because a single tenant's container might consume a disproportionate amount of the shared provisioned RUs.
 To mitigate this problem, first identify the noisy tenants.
 Then, you can optionally set provisioned throughput on a specific container.
 The other containers in the database continue to share their throughput, but the noisy tenant consumes their own dedicated throughput.

 Azure Cosmos DB also provides a serverless tier, which suits workloads that have intermittent or unpredictable traffic.
 Alternatively, you can use autoscaling to configure policies that specify the scaling of provisioned throughput.
-You can also take advantage of Azure Cosmos DB burst capacity to maximize the usage of your provisioned throughput capacity, which would otherwise be restricted by rate limits.
-In a multitenant solution, you might combine all of these approaches to support different types of tenants.
+You can also take advantage of Azure Cosmos DB burst capacity to maximize the usage of your provisioned throughput capacity, which is otherwise restricted by rate limits.
+In a multitenant solution, you might combine all these approaches to support different types of tenants.

 > [!NOTE]
 > When you plan your Azure Cosmos DB configuration, consider the [service quotas and limits](/azure/cosmos-db/concepts-limits).